sidnik007/sidnik007.github.com/_posts/2015-12-11-handling-long-chains-of-if-else-solution-1.md

 }
 {% endhighlight %}

-Also find the demo class needed to run the above program to see if is working
+Also find the demo class needed to run the above program to see if is working.

 {% highlight java %}
 public class PrintPizzaContentDemo {